mia-platform/documentation/docs/infrastructure/byoi/overview.md

 - K8s, Git Providers and CI/CD tools must be reachable directly from Mia-Platform Console (Console’s NAT is `34.76.112.223/32`)
 - If the customer has pre-existent network policies, these must not impact namespaces managed by Mia-Platform Console.

+## Manage Private Clusters

+To know how to manage privite runtime clusters using BYOI model check the [dedicated documentation page](../self-hosted/private-clusters.mdx).